- All undergraduate students must apply via OneApp. Applications open September 15, 2021.

 - Undergraduate and graduate students majoring within any discipline of sociology (sociology, rural sociology, agriculture & society (A&S) or criminal justice).

-- Demonstrates financial need (U.S. citizens must have submitted FAFSA by December 1, 2018 (early priority deadline).
-Undergraduate non-U.S. citizens must have answered the OneApp General Application question or the sociology Apply-To question explaining your family’s financial situation if it presents obstacles to pursuing your degree.
-Graduate non-U.S. citizens must have answered the Qualtrics survey question explaining your family’s financial situation if it presents obstacles to pursuing your degree.).
+- Demonstrates financial need (U.S. citizens must have submitted FAFSA by January 3, 2022 (early priority deadline).
+Graduate and undergraduate non-U.S. citizens must have answered the OneApp General Application question or the department Apply-To question explaining your family’s financial situation if it presents obstacles to pursuing your degree.).

 - 2.5 or above GPA.